 Campgrounds near Smoky Mountains National Park in Dandridge

 Located about 45 minutes north of Gatlinburg, this RV resort opened about a decade ago and the word spread quickly.
 The campground is on the shores of Douglas Lake, and the most popular campsites are legendarily Instagrammable, with large, stone fireplaces and water and mountain views.
 Anchor Down RV resort also has all the resort amenities you could want including a pool and lake beach with swimming, inflatables, and watercraft rentals.
 There are pickle ball courts and a basketball court.
 The sparkling clean bathrooms get rave reviews.

 Campgrounds near Smoky Mountains National Park in North Carolina

 Although the North Carolina side of Great Smoky Mountain National Park gets a lot less press, there’s a ton to see and do over there as well.
 The Oconaluftee Visitor Center is packed with educational opportunities, and family-friendly hiking is around every corner.
 Explore Native American history in Cherokee.
 And you’ll also want to go tubing at the Deep Creek Picnic Area near Bryson City.
 The cell phone service in this area is notoriously bad, so be prepared.
 Here are our favorite campgrounds near Great Smoky Mountains National Park in North Carolina.

 Cherokee/Great Smokies KOA Holiday

 The Cherokee/Great Smokies KOA Holiday is open year round and offers a true camping resort experience.
 There’s an indoor and outdoor pool, jump pillow, go cart rentals, snack bar, community fire pit, and tons more.
 You’ll also find a packed recreation schedule during the peak travel season.
-Some of the best RV sites back up right to the river, and guests can enjoy tubing right onsite.
+Some of the best RV sites back up right to the river, and guests can enjoy tubing and fishing right onsite.

 Yogi Bear in the Smokies